Skip to main content

 What does “infrastructure” actually mean?

 A revenue system is infrastructure when three things are true.
+The full definition of GTM infrastructure covers what it includes; here it is in three tests.

 It runs without you in the loop.
 The qualification logic doesn’t require a human to interpret the score.
 The lifecycle automation doesn’t stall when the marketer goes on vacation.
 The attribution rolls up nightly without someone running a query.
+Whether a system can actually run without the person who built it is the fuller treatment of this test.

 It’s documented.
 Every rule has a written reason.
 Every integration has a maintenance note.
 Six months from now, someone who wasn’t in the build can read the docs and understand what was decided.